Programming-0101/TheBook/_old/_manuscript/topic-K.md

 The DeckOfCards class represents a complete deck of cards.
 When the deck is first created, a card is created for each suit.
 The DeckOfCards supports a method to draw a card.
 The following methods must be coded to complete the solution.

 * Constructor – Create all the cards for all the CardSuit values and all the CardValue values.
-* DrawCard() – Return the card at the “top” of the deck (that is, at position zero).
+* DrawCard() – Return the card at the "top" of the deck (that is, at position zero).
 If the deck is empty, return a null.
 * Shuffle() – Mix up the order of the PlayingCards in the Cards list.
 Shuffle should work regardless of the number of cards still in the deck.

 **PlayingCard and DeckOfCards**